cheukhongip/Motion-Planning-for-Self-Driving-Cars-Project/README.md

 ## Course

-University of Toronto
+## Course

-Self-Driving Cars Specialization
+This project was completed as part of the University of Toronto Self-Driving Cars Specialization on Coursera.

-Motion Planning for Self-Driving Cars
+The repository is intended to demonstrate the project workflow, autonomous-driving concepts, and simulation results.